p2004a/decayer/README.md

 Decayer is a simple Python script that can decay files in a rclone remote path by frequency and age.

-It is usefull to manage things like backups that are create periodically and you want to keep recent ones at a higher frequency and older ones at a lower frequency.
+It is useful to manage file collections like backups that are created periodically and you want to keep recent ones at a higher frequency and older ones at a lower frequency.

 For example: